-AIS-CPA is dedicated to helping you take control of your CPA study process and pass the CPA exam your first try.
-There are so many people out there who say that you need to give up your social life and put everything on hold in order to study for the CPA exam.
+Here at the Accounting Institute of Success we’re dedicated to helping you take control of your study process and pass the CPA exam on your first try.
+There are so many people out there who say that you need to give up your social life and put everything on hold in order to study for the CPA exam and become a Certified Public Accountant.
 That might have been true for them, but it doesn’t have to be for you.
 It’s not that these people aren’t smart; they just went about studying the wrong way.

 I know because I started studying the same way.
 It wasn’t until I took a step back and analyzed my study process that I figured out how to prepare for the exam without killing myself.
-By getting the right CPA review materials for my learning style and implementing smart study strategies, I was able to pass the CPA exam on your first try.
-You can too.
-You also won’t go crazy doing it.
+By getting the right CPA exam study materials for my learning style and implementing smart study strategies, I was able to pass the CPA exam on the first try and you can too!
+You also don’t have to go crazy doing it, you just need a game plan.

-The first step to passing the exam is to pick out the right CPA study materials.
+The first step to passing the CPA exam is to pick out the right CPA study materials.
 I’ve tested and reviewed all of the top review courses out there.
 I noted the pros and cons of each, so you can narrow down your search and see which one will help you the most.
-Here are the top three that I reviewed.
+Here are the top rated CPA exam prep courses I’ve reviewed:

 Wiley CPAexcel is the best CPA review course in my opinion.
 It has everything you need to pass the exam and more.
 Its materials are broken down into smaller sections, so candidates can spend less time studying each topic.
 This is perfect for people who don’t have time to spend studying 4 hours each night.
 Or people who just want a life.